frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 Some of the punctuation keys use non-standard shift mappings.
 See `shift_defs.h`.

 Except for Shift, there are no modifiers on the alpha layer.
 To access them, use the SYMS or EDIT layer, hold the modifiers down, then release the layer key.
-(This is a bit like Callum mods except it doesn't use one-shots.
-It's not exactly how I wanted to do it, but it was easy to implement.)
+(This is a bit like Callum mods except it doesn't use one-shots.)

 There are a number of combos on this layer, defined with a bunch of macros to reduce boilerplate.
 I have a userspace implementation called "[comboroll](docs/comborolls.md)" to avoid timing issues with QMK's overlapping combos.
 See `combo_defs.h` for combo definitions.